zeromev/zeromev-core/README.md

 nano appsettings.template.json
 ```

-Update these settings with your ethereum full node RPC and websocket addresses (including the port if needed):
+Update these settings with your ethereum full node RPC and websocket addresses (you can use Infura endpoints for the purposes of this guide):

 ```
     "EthereumRPC": "http://your_ethereum_full_node_rpc_url",